Dog Training Tips

 Know that the puppy’s learning began in his first weeks with his mother.
 Indeed, his mother will have taught him, for example, inhibition of the bite.
 It is therefore your responsibility to continue these learnings after adoption.

-You can also be inspired by the behavior of the mother to reproduce during some learning, in fact, the puppy will understand much faster what you expect from him since you will have the same attitude as his mother, and therefore the same language than him.
+You can also be inspired by the behavior of the mother to reproduce during some learning the puppy will understand much faster what you expect from him since you will have the same attitude as his mother, and therefore the same language as him.

-For example, when your puppy nibbles your hands, push a little cry “ouch” (even if you do not hurt, we agree) then take the puppy by the skin of the neck, place it away from you and ignore him, turn him back.
-He knows very well since his mother will have done the same way when he bit a puppy of the litter.
-This is called learning to inhibited bite.
+For example, when your puppy nibbles your hands, push a little cry “ouch” (even if you do not hurt, we agree) then take the puppy by the skin of the neck, place it away from you, and ignore him, turn him back.
+He knows very well since his mother will have done the same way when he bit a puppy off the litter.
+This is called learning to inhibit bite.

 Be careful though when you take your puppy by the neck, do not hurt him.
 If you’re not sure you’re going over a limit, just simply ignore your puppy without moving it through the skin of your neck.